Capture of Valdivia: Peru, Corral and Talcahuano

 After failing to capture the Spanish fortress of Real Felipe in El Callao, Cochrane decided to assault Valdivia.
 This was no improvisation but an objective Cochrane had kept in mind and had waited for the opportunity to carry out.

 The small Chilean fleet sighted Punta Galera on January 17.
 The next day, Cochrane boarded a chalupa and entered Corral Bay.
 There Cochrane's chalupa was approached by a small boat whose crew he took prisoner.
 The next day, the Spanish on land turned suspicious as their men had not returned, hence they opened fire against the Patriot chalupa which then moved out of the cannon range.
 Apart from capturing local soldiers, Cochrane also learned that the Spanish ship San Telmo had still not arrived to Corral.
 On January 19, Cochrane's fleet captured the brigantine Potrillo that was entering the bay.
 The ship was not able to defend itself as it had left its cannons in Callao to be lighter.
 The cargo was highly valuable including silver, gunpowder and planks from Chiloé among other things.
 Among the captured valuables were also a 1788 chart of the port made by José de Moraleda.

-With all intelligence gathered, Cochrane was back in Talcahuano on January 1820.
+With all intelligence gathered, Cochrane was back in Talcahuano in January 1820.
 There he asked –and was given– reinforcements to assault Valdivia by intendant Ramón Freire.
 Doing this, Freire postponed his planned offensive against the Royalist guerrillas around Biobío River south of Talcahuano.
 Cochrane did however hide his intentions to other Patriot authorities.
-He sent a misleading letter to the Minesterio de Marina telling he was late to Valparaíso because he was supporting Freire, yet in a separate letter Cochrane confided to Bernardo O'Higgins his true plans.
+He sent a misleading letter to the Ministerio de Marina telling he was late to Valparaíso because he was supporting Freire, yet in a separate letter Cochrane confided to Bernardo O'Higgins his true plans.

 The three ships with which Cochrane departed on January 28 to capture Valdivia were O'Higgins, Intrépido and Moctezuma.
 Potrillo had been sent north to Valparaíso.